We're off again on another Kapadia adventure, this time to some little visited valleys in Lahaul.

 We decided to spend an extra day at our camp to make a further examination of the Urgus pass.
 While some walked up the valley towards the foot of the pass, Charlie and I opted to climb one of the peaks on the northern side of the valley to get a good view of the pass from a high level — just an excuse to reach a top.
 Harsingh Junior, one of the porters from Kumaun who has been accompanying Harish for years, came with us.

-It made a delightful walk and scramble, the upper part over huge stacked boulders to a rocky summit at 5105 m, with superb views of the peaks around us.
-Menthosa, the highest peak of the group at 6443 m, was superb with its complex snow ridges and sweeping glaciers.
-We could also see why the Urgus pass had become so dangerous.
-Glacier shrinkage had exposed slopes of steep scree and talus, the likely source of stone fall. foolish) enough to swim in (he swam in every lake and stream we passed in the course of the expedition).
+We trekked up to the head of the valley the following day, camping on a rocky moraine by a beautiful little lake, which Julian was brave (or foolish) enough to swim in (he swam in every lake and stream we passed in the course of the expedition).
 The route above took us up a series of moraine ridges to the side of the glacier onto a snow basin below the pass.
 This gave a steep snow slope to reach the pass at 5230 m.
 The way down the other side was even steeper down broken rocks and scree.
 It was difficult to believe that the shepherds took over a thousand sheep and goats across every year.

 Charlie and I had decided to have another little climb, up a shapely rock peak to the immediate north of Dugal Jot, and so we camped on the pass itself, whilst the others made the long descent.
 We had just pitched our tents and were waiting for the first brew of tea, which Raj Kumar, our able Sirdar and cook, was preparing, when he came to the tent to confess he had forgotten the matches.
 We didn't have any and so without more ado he took off down the slope to try to catch up with the rest of the team to get some.
 He ended going the full thousand metres to the bottom and then raced back up to make us supper.

 And yes, we did feel a bit shame-faced as we wolfed down a superbly prepared meal.
 Raj came with us the next morning when we set out for our peak.
 This was real climbing with some ice to reach the crest of the ridge and then a series of Gendarmes, getting ever steeper, towards our summit.
 It was the first time Raj had ever worn crampons or been rock climbing.
 At last we reached the summit block.
 A narrow ledge above a drop of around a thousand feet led to a sheer wall broken by some cracks.
 I started up tentatively, very glad that I had brought with me some 'nuts' for protection.
 It was off balance and awkward in big climbing boots.
 I teetered up, calling on Charlie to watch the rope, just in case I fell.
 I made it and the angle dropped off.
 A few more feet and I was up, on a wonderful pointed spike of rock.
 This was a summit indeed.
 My altimeter read 5490 m.
-The view was the best yet - Menthosa was at the opposite side of the valley, but Point 5900 m, the peak we had admired as we walked up, a perfect and very steep pyramid of rock and ice.
-To the east was a fresh view of a whole range of superb snow peaks, almost certainly unclimbed.
+The view was the best yet — Menthosa was at the opposite side of the valley, but Point 5900 m, the peak we had admired as we walked up, a perfect and very steep pyramid of rock and ice.
+To the east was a fresh view of a whole range of superb snow peaks, almost certainly unclimbed holding the camera out at arms length and then abseiled down to join the others.
+Two hours later we were back at the col, to enjoy a huge bowl of dal bhat (rice) before setting off down the seemingly endless slope to the glacier below.
+We caught up with the others at their camp site some miles down the valley.

 We now dropped down into the Miyar nala.
 Compared to the other valley, this was a mountain motorway, wide and flat with herds of yak grazing the extensive meadows.